zhongzebin/lane-departure-warning-system/README.md

 # lane-departure-warning-system
-using OpenCV and CUDA to build a lane departure warning system
+using OpenCV and CUDA to build a real-time lane departure warning system